vlstill/hsExprTest/ISMUNI.md

 Polymorphic types are automatically degeneralized (mostly to `Integer`), however, polymorphic type constructors of arity bigger then 0 are not supported.
-That is types like @a -> b@ can be tested, but for example
-@t a -> t b@ can not, as there is currently no way to determine what @t@ should be.
+That is types like `a -> b` can be tested, but for example `t a -> t b` can not, as there is currently no way to determine what `t` should be.

 ### Range modifier